Kensington Gardens

-Kensington Gardens, once the private gardens of Kensington Palace, are among the Royal Parks of London.
-The gardens are shared by the City of Westminster and the Royal Borough of Kensington and Chelsea and sit immediately to the west of Hyde Park, in western central London.
+Kensington Gardens, once part of the private gardens of Kensington Palace, are now among the Royal Parks of London and largely open to the public.
+The gardens are shared by the City of Westminster and the Royal Borough of Kensington and Chelsea and sit immediately to the west of Hyde Park, in west London.
 The gardens cover an area of 107 hectares (265 acres).
 The open spaces of Kensington Gardens, Hyde Park, Green Park, and St. James's Park together form an almost continuous "green lung" in the heart of London.
 Kensington Gardens are Grade I listed on the Register of Historic Parks and Gardens.

 Background and location

 Kensington Gardens are generally regarded as being the western extent of the neighbouring Hyde Park from which they were originally taken, with West Carriage Drive (The Ring) and the Serpentine Bridge forming the boundary between them.
 The Gardens are fenced and more formal than Hyde Park.
 Kensington Gardens are open only during the hours of daylight, whereas Hyde Park is open from 5 am until midnight all year round.

 Kensington Gardens has been long regarded as "smart" because of its more private character around Kensington Palace.
 However, in the late 19th century, Hyde Park was considered more "fashionable", because of its location nearer to Park Lane and Knightsbridge.